Fabry's Disease (cont.)

 - What is Fabry disease?

-- What are the symptoms of Fabry disease?
+- What are the signs and symptoms of Fabry disease?

 - What is the prevalence or incidence of Fabry disease?